 The MA AOR’s objective is to ensure more predictable, accountable and effective mine action responses in emergencies, including by supporting field based Mine Action activities and Mine Action coordination mechanisms.

 UNMAS is the global lead on Mine Action and chairs the Area of Responsibility.
+The MA AoR is also co-led by Humanity & Inclusion.
 As the global lead UNMAS is also the “provider of last resort”.
 The provider of last resort is responsible for ensuring the provision of services required to fill critical gaps identified by the cluster as according to Inter-Agency Standing Committee (IASC) Operational Guidance Note on the Concept of ‘Provider of Last Resort’, June 2008.

 Landmines and explosive remnants of war kill or injure thousands of individuals every year.
 In addition to the human toll they: